Dimension 5 (film)

-Dimension 5 (also known as Dimension Five or Dimension Four) is a 1966 science fiction/espionage or spy-fi film written by Arthur C. Pierce and directed by Franklin Adreon.
+Dimension 5 (also known as Dimension Five or Dimension Four) is a 1966 science fiction/espionage film written by Arthur C. Pierce and directed by Franklin Adreon.
 Jeffrey Hunter and France Nuyen star as time-traveling secret agents.
 It is part of a series of nine low-budget films produced by United Pictures Corporation.

 The films were intended for TV distribution, but received a theatrical release.
 The time-travel premise had previously been used in the studio's film Cyborg 2087.

 Plot

-Justin Power (Hunter), agent for Espionage, Inc., returns from a mission in which he used a time-travel belt to steal secret plans.
+Justin Power (Hunter), an agent for Espionage, Inc., returns from a mission in which he used a time-travel belt to steal secret plans.
 He is told by his superior, Cane (Donald Woods), he is to be teamed with a Chinese agent to combat an Asian crime ring, Dragon, headed by crime lord Big Buddha (Sakata).
 A sister agency has discovered Dragon plans to destroy Los Angeles if United States forces are not withdrawn from Southeast Asia.